Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Introduction

 This paper is organised as follows.
 In section \ref{sec:sec2} we review the necessary background from Costello's talk, and work through the steps appearing in the above diagram explicitly in the simplest possible example.\\

-In section \ref{sec:sec3} we show that by changing the meromorphic (3,0)-form on twistor space we can obtain a range of inequivalent actions on $\E^4$ for the ASDYM equations.
-These include the action obtained by Chalmers and Siegel in \cite{chalmers1996self} and an unpublished action of Mason and Sparling appearing in \cite{mason1996integrability}.
+In section \ref{sec:sec3} we show that by changing the meromorphic $(3,0)$-form on twistor space we can obtain a range of inequivalent actions on $\E^4$ for the ASDYM equations.
+These include an action proposed by Leznov and Mukhtarov, and Parkes \cite{leznov1987equivalence,leznov1987deformation,parkes1992cubic} and an unpublished action of Mason and Sparling appearing in \cite{mason1996integrability}.
 We also show that by choosing a meromorphic (3,0)-form on twistor space with zeros we obtain 4d theories which are not equivalent to the ASDYM equations, but nevertheless yield 2d integrable theories under symmetry reduction.\\

 In section \ref{sec:ReSt} we discuss the extension to Lorentzian and ultrahyperbolic signatures, and also describe how to obtain standard reality conditions for the resulting integrable theories.
-Notably, to obtain $\sigma$-models with values in a real from of the gauge group we are obliged to work ultrahyperbolic signature.\\
+Notably, to obtain $\sigma$-models with values in a real from of the gauge group we are obliged to work in ultrahyperbolic signature.\\

-Finally in section \ref{sec:sec6} we consider reductions by 1-dimensional groups of translations.
-This allows us to obtain a mixed topological-holomorphic 5d theory describing the Bogomolny equations on $\E^3$.
+Finally in section \ref{sec:HCStoCS5} we consider reductions by 1-dimensional groups of translations.
+This allows us to obtain a mixed topological-holomorphic 5d Chern-Simons (\CSt{5}) theory describing the Bogomolny equations on $\E^3$.
 Performing the same reduction in ultrahyperbolic signature gives the 1+2 dimensional chiral model first studied by Ward~\cite{ward1988soliton}.